shanep-cs2/shanep-cs2/_lessons/lesson07.md

 ## Objectives

-- Explain polymorphism
+- Explain polymorphism as it is implemented in the Java Programming language
-- Explain Abstract classes
+- Identify how Java enforces encapsulation
+- Describe the differences between an Interface and Abstract class
 - Explain Is-a versus has-a relationships
 - Interpret UML
 - Explain Interfaces